King Fahd University of Petroleum and Minerals: Academic programs

 KFUPM degree offerings include Bachelor of Science, Master of Science, Master of Engineering, Master of Business Administration, and Doctor of Philosophy.

-The university's widely renowned academic programs are focused on engineering, sciences, computer sciences, business, management, and are accredited by international bodies such as ABET, AACSB, as well as the national accrediting body NCAAA.
+The university's academic programs are focused on engineering, sciences, computer sciences, business, and management, and are accredited by international bodies such as ABET, AACSB, as well as the national accrediting body NCAAA.

-Since 2020 the university has introduced present-day and relevant features in the academic programs through undergraduate concentrations (CX) and professional masters (MX) that are designed to be multidisciplinary with a focus on the digital economy and emerging fields.
-All academic programs are offered with a digital foundation and recently there were introduced 38 undergraduate concentrations (CX), 32 one-year master's degrees, and 20 interdisciplinary research centers.
+Since 2020, the university has introduced new aspects to the academic programs through undergraduate concentrations (CX) and professional masters (MX).
+Recently there were 38 undergraduate concentrations (CX) introduced, along with 32 one-year master's degrees, and 20 interdisciplinary research centers.

 Innovative learning

-The 35 undergraduate degrees were revised to meet the demands of the job market by including the study of modern programming languages, data science, big data analysis, artificial intelligence, machine learning, business, and entrepreneurship.
-Every discipline starts with Artificial Intelligence (AI) and then branches into specific fields.
-This prepares the students with a common language heavily based on Artificial Intelligence satisfying the needs of highly skilled work requirements in this discipline.
+The 35 undergraduate degrees were revised to include the study of modern programming languages, data science, big data analysis, artificial intelligence, machine learning, business, and entrepreneurship.
+Every discipline starts with Artificial Intelligence (AI) and then branches into more specific fields.

-Additionally, KFUPM is launching an effort to migrate some of its courses into more modern instructional methods, such as inquiry-based learning (IBL), where research on the topics is encouraged to enhance the class time with discussions, debates, and questions and answers.
-This will transform the academic delivery from classical lecturing, which can lead to minimal retention by students, into more student engagement and participation during class.
+Additionally, KFUPM has launched an effort to migrate some of its courses into other instructional methods, such as inquiry-based learning (IBL), where research on the topics is encouraged to enhance the class time with discussions, debates, and questions and answers.

-To prepare students to make meaningful contributions and to tackle the challenges of society, KFUPM's 38 undergraduate concentrations (CX) where the students not only earn a major in a certain discipline but can choose to add a degree of specialization in an area of their interest.
-Some of the concentrations offered are in high demand and have been very well received by the industry through several sponsorships.
-A few examples of these concentrations are Hydrogen Mobility, Renewable Energy and Energy Storage, Artificial Intelligence and Machine Learning, Business Analytics, Robotics and Autonomous Systems, just to name a few.
+KFUPM's 38 undergraduate concentrations (CX) allow students to add a concentration in an area beyond their major.
+A few examples of these concentrations are Hydrogen Mobility, Renewable Energy and Energy Storage, Artificial Intelligence and Machine Learning, Business Analytics, Robotics and Autonomous Systems.

-KFUPM offers 32 one-year professional master's degrees (MX) to better prepare the professional segment of the economy in a variety of fields like Artificial Intelligence, Supply Chain Management, Quantum Computing, Smart and Sustainable Cities, etc. These one-year programs provide valuable professional development skills to professionals and entrepreneurs already working in the industry to make significant contributions to the advancement, effectiveness, and productivity of their organizations.
+KFUPM offers 32 one-year professional master's degrees (MX) in several fields such as Artificial Intelligence, Supply Chain Management, Quantum Computing, Smart and Sustainable Cities.